 We assume that the leading multipliers are simple.
-We denote the number of leading stable multipliers by p_s and the number of leading unstable multipliers by p_u .
+We designate the number of leading stable multipliers by p_s and the number of leading unstable multipliers by p_u .
 Accordingly, we assign the type (p_s, p_u) to the system.
 The four following cases are possible here:

-The following reduction theorem shows that behavior of trajectories of the map f and all nearby maps is determined, first of all, by dynamics in the leading coordinates.
+The following reduction theorem shows that orbit behavior of the map f and all nearby maps is determined, first of all, by dynamics in the leading coordinates.

-Theorem 6 (Ref.
-35): Under generic conditions, for all systems close to f there exists an invariant $(p_s + p_u)$ -dimensional C^1 -manifold \mathcal{M}^c possessing the following properties:
+THEOREM 6.
+(See [36].)
+Under general conditions, for all systems close to f there exists an invariant $(p_s + p_u)$ -dimensional C^1 -manifold \mathcal{M}^c possessing the following properties.